 As a student there are times when you find yourself so broke that you’re relying on 3 for £1 deal of indomine at Asda to get you through the week before student loan drops.
 In these times you often reminisce about the items you had bought at the beginning of the semester that you could have done without or items you could have made a saving on.

 One of the things I would often regret spending a fortune on is MAKEUP.
-In todays society, in average teenage black girls spends around ___ a year on makeup; this is often because we are spending so much more on high end products.
+If we admit it we know we as black girls spends a significant amount of our income a year on makeup and it’s often because we are spending so much more on high end products.
 This is a mistake, especially when you can find some incredible drug store dupes for your favourite foundation bronzer and lipsticks.
 Here are my top 5 items under £10 to makeup a full face.

-- Revlon Colorstay or L’oreal True Match foundation: The whole of my final year Revlon Colorstay was used as go to foundation, it stays matte and lasts just as long as the mac studio fix fluid!
+- Revlon Colorstay or L’oreal True Match foundation: The whole of my final year Revlon Colorstay was my go to foundation, it stays matte and lasts just as long as the mac studio fix fluid!
 It definitely worth trying especially with the price tag of £7.99!

 - Sleek Contouring and Blush Palette: Another great way to save money on you makeup is to buy palettes, you are basically one or two more items for a lower price compared to buying the items separately.
 In this sleek palette you get a contour powder, highlighter and bronzer.